 If you are new to all this, please note that WCLN Members are responsible for their own Moodle instance for their own students.
 WCLN will simply supply the course backups for you to restore onto your own Moodle site.

-Some districts host their own Moodle site.
+Some districts host their own Moodle site within district.

 - Pros: cheap, can expand as much as you want (eg support BL in classrooms) without thinking about cost.

-Some districts chose a separate hosting service.
+Some districts choose a separate hosting service.